xzho2604/chat_bot/chat-bot/back_end/README.md

 # Backend 2 Front End Communication API

 ## Communication protocal
-* back end to the front end will return a jasnified string of the form: <br/>
+where the Object ID is the ID from the front end and res will contain the response data structure , type is the actual action of the intent back end to the front end will return a jasnified string of the form: <br/><br/>
  {'ObjectID': object_id, 'res': fullfill_text,'type':action}   <br/>
-where the Object ID is the ID from the front end and res will contain the response data structure , type is the actual action of the intent

 ## Type
 By intention there are currently the following types: